oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 The third step SHOULD only be performed if the first two did not result in the location of at least one `provider-metadata.json`.

-**Indirect locating**: A retrieving party MAY choose to determine the location of a `provider-metadata.json` by retrieving its location from an `aggregator.json` (requirement 21 in section 7.1) of a CSAF lister or CSAF aggregator.
+**Indirect locating**: A retrieving party MAY choose to determine the location of a `provider-metadata.json` by retrieving its location from an `aggregator.json` (requirement 21 in section [sec](#requirements)) of a CSAF lister or CSAF aggregator.

 ### Retrieving CSAF documents

 Given a `provider-metadata.json`, the following process SHOULD be used to retrieve CSAF documents:

-1. Parse the `provider-metadata.json` to determine whether the directory-based (requirements 11 to 14 in section 7.1)
+1. Parse the `provider-metadata.json` to determine whether the directory-based (requirements 11 to 14 in section [sec](#requirements))
-   or ROLIE-based distribution (requirements 15 to 17 in section 7.1) is used.
+   or ROLIE-based distribution (requirements 15 to 17 in section [sec](#requirements)) is used.
    If both are present, the ROLIE information SHOULD be preferred.
-2. For any CSAF trusted provider, the hash and signature files (requirements 18 to 19 in section 7.1) SHOULD be retrieved together with the CSAF document.
+2. For any CSAF trusted provider, the hash and signature files (requirements 18 to 19 in section [sec](#requirements)) SHOULD be retrieved together with the CSAF document.
    They MUST be checked before further processing the CSAF document.
 3. Test the CSAF document against the schema.
 4. Execute mandatory tests on the CSAF document.